Snowy-crowned robin-chat

 The snowy-crowned robin-chat (Cossypha niveicapilla) is a species of bird in the family Muscicapidae.
 It is also known as the snowy-headed robin-chat.

-It is found in Angola, Benin, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Republic of the Congo, Democratic Republic of the Congo, Ivory Coast, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Liberia, Mali, Mauritania, Niger, Nigeria, Rwanda, Senegal, Sierra Leone, Sudan, Tanzania, Togo, and Uganda.
+Its disjunct range extends across the northern half of Sub-Saharan Africa (rare in the Horn of Africa).

 Its natural habitats are subtropical or tropical dry forest, subtropical or tropical moist lowland forest, and moist savanna.